The Answer To The Media Access Control Question

 IP Routing Enabled. . . . . . . . : No

 This setting determines if Windows XP or 2000 will function as an IP router.
-If you have two or more network cards, you can set up your system to act as a router, forwarding communications requests from one network to another.
+If you have two or more network cards, you can set up your system as a router, forwarding communications requests from one network to another.
 Windows 2000 can be configured to do this pretty straightforwardly; Windows XP will need a registry modification.

 WINS Proxy Enabled. . . . . . . . : No